 Overview

 1984 Ferrari 288 GTO appears on the official Forza Horizon 6 car list as a A Class (sharp performance) entry in the base roster.
-This page focuses on what the car actually means for everyday players: how it tends to drive in its class, where it fits inside Forza Horizon 6's Japan setting, how to think about a starting tune, and which other roster entries it naturally compares against.
+This page covers how it tends to drive in its class, where it fits inside the Japan setting, how to think about a starting tune, and which roster entries it naturally compares against.

 Background and Forza Horizon 6 context